How to deal with a parent losing their job

-Many people have lost their job due to the current situation.
-It can be difficult to know how to help or deal with this.
-Here are some things to keep in mind.
+It can be difficult to know how to help or deal if a parent loses a job, here are some things to keep in mind

 The current COVID-19 (Coronavirus) pandemic has meant that a lot of people have lost their jobs, had their working hours reduced or may be temporarily unemployed.
 It can be a worrying time for families.